 A fixed ladder rule tracks the current value of a shot, and defines a base value, an increment, and a maximum value.

-You declare a structure of type struct lamptimer_args
+You declare a structure of type struct lamptimer_args, which

 names the lamp and the initial timer value, in seconds.